Brauzz/gitlearn/readme.txt

 git is a very good software
-but the cz is very stupid.
+but  cz is very stupid boy.